• Culture • The Recs: Outdoor Music Venues in NYC

 Flushing Meadows Corona Park

 The largest park in Queens — number four by size in all of NYC — has a whole lot going on across its nearly 900 acres.
 It’s home to the New York Mets and tennis’ U.S. Open, the Queens Museum, the Queens Zoo, and the New York Hall of Science.
-Flushing Meadows was also the site of the 1939 and 1964 World’s Fairs, still bearing the iconic Unisphere and New York State Pavillion to prove it.
+Flushing Meadows was also the site of the 1939 and 1964 World’s Fairs, still bearing the iconic Unisphere and New York State Pavilion to prove it.
 Cuisine-minded New Yorkers adore the park this time of year for the equally spirited and delicious Queens Night Market.